kube-logging/kube-logging.github.io/content/docs/configuration/plugins/syslog-ng-outputs/http.md

 ### workers (int, optional) {#httpoutput-workers}

-Description: Specifies the number of worker threads (at least 1) that syslog-ng OSE uses to send messages to the server.
+Specifies the number of worker threads (at least 1) that syslog-ng OSE uses to send messages to the server.
 Increasing the number of worker threads can drastically improve the performance of the destination.

 Default: -

 ### persist_name (string, optional) {#httpoutput-persist_name}

+If you receive the following error message during AxoSyslog startup, set the `persist-name()` option of the duplicate drivers: `Error checking the uniqueness of the persist names, please override it with persist-name option.
+Shutting down.` See the [AxoSyslog Core documentation](https://axoflow.com/docs/axosyslog-core/chapter-destinations/configuring-destinations-http-nonjava/reference-destination-http-nonjava/#persist-name) for more information.

+Default: -

+### log-fifo-size (int, optional) {#httpoutput-log-fifo-size}

+The number of messages that the output queue can store.

+Default: -

+### timeout (int, optional) {#httpoutput-timeout}

+Sets the maximum number of messages sent to the destination per second.
+Use this output-rate-limiting functionality only when using disk-buffer as well to avoid the risk of losing messages.
+Specifying 0 or a lower value sets the output limit to unlimited.

+Default: -

+### response-action (filter.RawArrowMap, optional) {#httpoutput-response-action}

+Specifies what AxoSyslog does with the log message, based on the response code received from the HTTP server.
+See the [AxoSyslog Core documentation](https://axoflow.com/docs/axosyslog-core/chapter-destinations/configuring-destinations-http-nonjava/reference-destination-http-nonjava/#response-action) for more information.

 Default: -